IMPORTANT NOTICE ON THE RESTRICTIONS RELATED TO COVID-19

 - To check the location of the Embassy/Consulate-General with jurisdiction over your place of residence, please click here.

-- As a general rule, the visa applicant should come in person with exception of applications for diplomatic/official visas and applications through formal application agencies.
+- As a general rule, the visa applicant should come to the Embassy in person with the exception of applications submitted for diplomatic/official passport holders through a representative of their organization.
+The Embassy will NOT accept any applications by mail.

 Application drop-off: 9:15am to12:30pm (Arrive 30min before to process)